darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //b.41

-# next 34m37s
+here is, my A,

+// b.42

+here is for instance my B,

+//b.43

+now this,

+//b.44

+now I'm interested in this distance,

+//b.45

-here is, my A, here is for instance my B, now this, now I'm interested in this distance, the distance from A to the new q.
+the distance from A to the new q.

+//b.46

 Because this will be my new E.

 ![a.19](a.19.png)